varigit/pyvar/docs/_sources/pyvar.gettingstarted.rst.txt

 Python API Package Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. To install the pyvar API Python package use the pip3 tool to retrieve via Pypi:
+1. To install the pyvar API Python package use the pip3 tool to retrieve it via Pypi:

     .. code-block:: console